instructor-ai/instructor/docs/blog/posts/validation-part1.md

 ### Validating Citations From Original Text

 Let's see a more concrete example.
 Let's say that we've asked our model a question about some text source and we want to validate that the generated answer is supported by the source.
+This would allow us to minimize hallucinations and prevent statements that are not backed by the original text.
 While we could verify this by looking up the original source manually, a more scalable approach is to use a validator to do this automatically.

 We can pass in additional context to our validation functions using the `model_validate` function in `Pydantic` so that our models have more information to work with when performing validation.
 This context is a normal python dictionary and can be accessed inside the `info` argument in our validator functions.